NEW !! BOX NOW FOR CYPRUS & GREECE

 How can we deal with adult acne?

-Depending on the clinical form and severity of the condition, treatment can be done with topical medicinal substances (creams, masks) or with oral medicines (tablets, capsules) or a combination of them.
+Depending on the clinical form and severity of the condition, treatment can be done with topical medicinal substances (creams, masks), oral medicines (tablets, capsules), or a combination of them.
 This medication targets three points:

 • Anti-inflammatory action: reduces inflammation and irritation of the skin.

-• Antibacterial action: fights bacteria involved in the appearance of akneal lesions.
+• Antibacterial action: fights bacteria involved in the appearance of acne lesions.

 • Keratolytic action: helps to make the skin smoother and healthier.

-Local treatments such as topical antibiotics (a combination of antibiotics to limit the tolerance shown in microbes from the use of a single type of antibiotic cream), azelaic acid, benzoyl peroxide and topical retinoids as well as systemic treatments such as antibiotics, isotretinoin, antiandrogens and metformin.
-Always after the recommendation of your dermatologist.
-Also complementary treatments such as chemical peeling, facial cleansing, and phototherapy.
+Local treatments include topical antibiotics (a combination of antibiotics to limit the tolerance shown in microbes from the use of a single type of antibiotic cream), azelaic acid, benzoyl peroxide, and topical retinoids, as well as systemic treatments such as antibiotics, isotretinoin, antiandrogens, and metformin.
+Please always follow your dermatologist's recommendation.
+Also, complementary therapies such as chemical peeling, facial cleansing, and phototherapy are available.

-In the pharmacy area, there is a wide variety of dermatological products that are suitable for sensitive, oily skin with a tendency for acne or for skin that has passed acne and occasionally displays pimples.
-These cosmetic products with a dermatologically tested composition on oily skin with an acne tendency, including recognized active reference ingredients, are considered suitable and able to effectively treat the occasional adult acne.
+In the pharmacy area, there is a wide variety of dermatological products suitable for sensitive, oily skin with a tendency for acne or for skin that has passed acne and occasionally displays pimples.
+These cosmetic products with a dermatologically tested composition on oily skin with an acne tendency, including recognized active reference ingredients, are considered suitable and can effectively treat the occasional adult acne.

-We recommend you to prefer cosmetics that indicate that their composition do not create black spots or imperfections.
-There are also many options for the makeup of oily skin with an acne tendency.
-Make-up, concealer, powders and water-based pencils, without perfume and preservatives, prevent the creation of black spots, correct the colour imperfections of the face and cover perfect marks and scars.
-Their soft and light texture gives oily skin with a tendency to acne a natural effect, without burdening your skin.
+We recommend choosing cosmetics that indicate their composition does not create black spots or imperfections.
+There are also many options for oily skin makeup with an acne tendency.
+Make-up, concealer, powders, and water-based pencils, without perfume and preservatives, prevent the creation of black spots, correct the colour imperfections of the face, and cover perfect marks and scars.
+Their soft and light texture gives oily skin a natural tendency to acne without burdening your skin.

-Products for the treatment of adult acne and the appropriate makeup products, you will find here.
+You will find Products for treating adult acne and the appropriate makeup products here.

 BLOG